 Product Description: The Tropical Cyclone Forecast/Advisory contains current and forecast storm information in a fixed format suitable for parsing by computer software.
 It contains the cyclone position, intensity, and direction and speed of motion.
-It also includes the current maximum radial extent of 12-ft seas, as well as the maximum radial extent of winds of 34, 50, and 64 kt in each of four quadrants around the storm.
+It also includes the current maximum radial extent of 4-meter seas, as well as the maximum radial extent of winds of 34, 50, and 64 kt in each of four quadrants around the storm.
 The Forecast/Advisory contains quantitative forecast information on the track, intensity, and size of the cyclone valid 12, 24, 36, 48, 60, 72, 96, and 120 h from the forecast's nominal initial time.
-Tropical storm and 50-kt wind radii are forecast out to 120 h and hurricane-force wind radii are forecast out to 48 h.
+Tropical storm and 50-kt wind radii are forecast out to 120 h, and hurricane-force wind radii are forecast out to 72 h.

 The Forecast/Advisory also contains the predicted status of the cyclone for each forecast time.
-This status may include any of the following: inland, dissipating, dissipated, or post tropical.
-"Post tropical" describes a cyclone that no longer possesses sufficient tropical characteristics to be considered a tropical cyclone; however these cyclones can continue to produce heavy rains and high winds.
-A remnant low is a post-tropical cyclone that no longer possesses the convective organization required of a tropical cyclone and has maximum sustained winds of less than 34 knots.
+This status may include any of the following: inland, dissipated, post tropical, or change in status from subtropical to tropical (or vice versa).
+"Post tropical" describes a cyclone that no longer possesses sufficient tropical characteristics to be considered a tropical cyclone; however, these cyclones can continue to produce heavy rains and high winds.
+A remnant low is a post-tropical cyclone that no longer possesses the convective organization required of a tropical cyclone and has maximum sustained winds of less than 34 kt.
 An extratropical cyclone is a cyclone of any intensity for which the primary energy source results from the temperature contrast between warm and cold air masses.

 Availability: Forecast/Advisories are part of a suite of products issued for active cyclones every six hours at 0300, 0900, 1500, and 2100 UTC.
-Local issuance times are shown in the table below.
+Local issuance times are shown in the following table.
 Special Forecast/Advisories may be issued at any time to advise of an unexpected significant change in the cyclone.